BadC-mpany/chimera-hackathon/README.md

 - **Block everything** → Breaks legitimate workflows
 - **Allow everything** → Exposes systems to attacks

+CHIMERA introduces **two additional enforcement states**:

-CHIMERA introduces a **third state**: When malicious intent is detected, the agent is seamlessly teleported into a cryptographically isolated honeypot where attacks appear successful while the system captures complete forensic intelligence.
+1. **Shadow Routing (Honeypot)**: When suspicious behavior is detected that may warrant investigation, the agent is seamlessly teleported into a cryptographically isolated honeypot where operations appear successful while the system captures complete forensic intelligence.
+Used for suspected attacks or anomalous behavior.

+2. **Hard Denial (Permission Block)**: When deterministic policies detect clear access violations (e.g., legitimate users attempting unauthorized operations), the request is blocked immediately with a JSON-RPC error response.
+No data is returned, and the request never reaches backend infrastructure.

 ### Key Innovation

+**Three-way routing enforces security without breaking workflows:**

+- **Production** (`JWT_PRIME`): Real data, real APIs for authorized operations
+- **Shadow** (`JWT_SHADOW`): Honeypot with synthetic data for suspected attacks (agents never know)
+- **Deny** (No JWT): Immediate error response for clear policy violations (no backend access)

-**Agents never know which reality they're in.** Routing decisions are cryptographically enforced via dual-key JWT warrants:
+Routing decisions are cryptographically enforced via dual-key JWT warrants for production and shadow, while denial happens at the gateway level before any backend communication.

-- `JWT_PRIME` → Production (real data, real APIs)
-- `JWT_SHADOW` → Honeypot (synthetic data, fake APIs, identical responses)

 ## Architecture